-SESSION 3

-Prep: Email each participant before this session to remind them about the time/ location of this session and to complete the home exercises.
-Materials: • Nametags Topic Areas: I. Reinforcing Voluntary Commitment II.
-Rewind Response Letter Exercise Debriefing III.
-Role-Play: Quick Comebacks to Appearance-Ideal Statements IV.
-Reasons for Signing Up V. Behavioral Challenge VI.
-Top 10 List Debriefing VII.
+Prep: Email/call/text each participant before this session to remind them about the time/ location of this session and to complete the home exercises.

+II.
+Rewind Response Letter Exercise Debriefing

+III.
+Role-Play: Quick Comebacks to Appearance-Ideal Statements

+IV.
+Behavioral ChallengeV.
+Top 10 List Debriefing

+VI.
 Home Exercises

-Session Overview: The focus of Session 3 is to further discuss how to resist the appearanceideal, how to challenge personal body-related concerns, and how to respond to future pressures to conform to the appearance-ideal.
+Session Overview: The focus of Session 3 is to further discuss how to resist the appearance-ideal, how to challenge personal body-related concerns, and how to respond to future pressures to conform to the appearance-ideal.
 Role-plays are also used so participants can practice making statements that counter the appearance-ideal.

-I. REINFORCING VOLUNTARY COMMITMENT (2 MINS)
+I. REINFORCING VOLUNTARY COMMITMENT (1 MIN)

 Thanks for coming back to session 3.
 Like always, it is important to note that participation is voluntary.
-Is everyone willing to actively participate in today's session?
+Are each of you willing to actively participate today?